MUYANGGUO/Twitter-Disaster-NLP/README.md

 The analysis folder has the Jupyter notebook that contains the code for raw data statistics and data analysis of the dataset.

 ## Baseline Models
 The baseline folder contains the LSTM with GloVe embedding and BERT model.
 For the pre-trained GloVe model, it can be downloaded from [here](https://www.kaggle.com/terenceliu4444/glove6b100dtxt/download).
-Both jupyter notebook can be run directly.
+Both jupyter notebook can be run directly after downloading the pre-trained model.

 ## BERT with Meta-features
 Both tuned and untuned BERT with meta-features are in the root directoy.
 All the pre-trained model can be download directed using the code in the notebook.
 The notebook contains all the library imports and files.